Click on a topic to view answers.

 You may still be able to connect to natural gas.
 You can either get in touch with your preferred energy retailer for a mains extension quote or call our Natural Gas Connection Line on 1300 001 001 and we’ll be happy to see how we can help.

 If you are looking to connect a property in Victoria, the process is a little different.
 Before getting in touch with us, you'll need to contact your preferred energy retailer for a mains extension quote.

 Where can I buy new natural gas appliances

 Search on the Yellow Pages website for stores near you or click here to see our comprehensive list of appliance retailers.

 Where can the gas meter be located on my property?

-Usually, gas meters are installed in a convenient location at the front boundary of your property.
+Usually, gas meters are installed in a convenient location at the front boundary of your property to ensure that it can be easily accessed for meter reading purposes.
 However, the meter location is specific to each property and will be dependent on a number of site factors; for commercial properties, the gas meter location may also be subject to other technical and safety requirements.